HippoCampusRobotics/fav_docs/tutorials/ros_package.rst

 .. code-block:: sh

-   rosrun awesome_package motor_command_sender.py
+   rosrun awesome_package setpoint_publisher.py

 .. image:: /res/images/rosrun_setpoint_publisher.gif

 .. hint:: You can use :kbd:`Tab` to use the shell's ability to auto-complete your commands.
-If the auto-completion is unambigous a single hit will suffice.
+If the auto-completion is unambigous, a single hit will suffice.
 If there is more than one auto-complete option, hit :kbd:`Tab` twice to show the different options.

 .. hint:: Just to remind you: you stop running programs in a terminal by the shortcut :kbd:`Ctrl` + :kbd:`C`.